-A VS Code extension that manages projects as "lanes" in a multi-root workspace, switching the full context at once.
+A VS Code extension that manages projects as "lanes" within a workspace and switches the full context at once.

 Built for developers running AI coding agents across multiple projects.